lcunild/QTM-350-Final-Project/README.md

 ## Overview

+The [data folder](https://github.com/lcunild/QTM-350-Final-Project/tree/main/Data) of this repository is where the important notebook files are stored.
+In particular, the [Twitter API Data](https://github.com/lcunild/QTM-350-Final-Project/blob/main/Data/Twitter_API_Data.ipynb) and [Regression](https://github.com/lcunild/QTM-350-Final-Project/blob/main/Data/Regression.ipynb) files are the most crucial for you to understand.
+Finally, We created a walkthrough to showcase how the method of using AWS translate that we used ([asynchronous batch processing](https://docs.aws.amazon.com/translate/latest/dg/async.html)) works.
+We will discuss this method in more detail shortly.

-Our project has four distinct parts or workflows.
+Our project has four parts or workflows.
 Our API workflow relates to using the twitter API to collect data, and then storing that data so that it can be translated.
 Our AWS Translate workflow relates to actually translating your twitter data and storing it so that you can analyze it.
 The S3 workflow explains how we stored and accessed our data.
-Our analysis workflow is where we perform our data analysis and draw our conclusions.
+Our analysis workflow is where we performed our data analysis and draw our conclusions.

 ![Architecture Diagram](https://github.com/lcunild/QTM-350-Final-Project/blob/d158cc946c03de1de535a30bb2c1bbb3a0eb7919/Architecture%20Design%20Diagram.jpg)

 This architecture diagram helps visualize how different workflows interact.
 As you can see, data collection is the first 'real' step, but cannot be completed without having a SageMaker notebook instance to make API calls and an S3 bucket to store the files.
-You will notice that this kind of interconnectivity is very characteristic of cloud computing and is a running theme of the projecet.
+You will notice that this kind of interconnectivity is very characteristic of cloud computing and is a running theme of the project.

 ## Twitter API Workflow

 To retrieve our Twitter data, we had to make a developer account so we could access the [Twitter API](https://developer.twitter.com/en/docs/twitter-api).
 This application was very easy.
-We explained what we were going to use the API for and were approeved in minutes.
+We explained what we were going to use the API for and got approeved in minutes.

 We selected the twitter accounts we wanted, got their user IDs and retreived their most recent tweets all using the API.
 We then reformatted the list of tweets into a [text file](https://github.com/lcunild/QTM-350-Final-Project/blob/main/Data/TwitterData.txt) so it could be translated.
-All of the code for these steps are available in the [Twitter API Data](https://github.com/lcunild/QTM-350-Final-Project/blob/main/Data/Twitter_API_Data.ipynb) file wihtin our repo.
+All of the code for these steps are available in the Twitter API Data file mentioned above.
 This code can be used for any users, not just the users that we selected.
-For example, [Kanye West](https://twitter.com/kanyewest) could be added as a user simply by entering his twitter handle into the for loop used to make the user list.
-Similar modifications to our code are just as simple simple.
+For example, [Connor Mcgregor](https://twitter.com/TheNotoriousMMA) could be added as a user simply by entering his twitter handle into the for loop used to make the user list.
+Similar modifications to our code are just as simple.

 ## S3 Workflow

 In order to use AWS translate it is essential to have the resulting data from API stored in an S3 Bucket as a text file.
-This allows you to easily call on the translator and the data from the API in a notebook instance.
+This allows you to easily upload the text file in Translate and call on the translator's output files in a notebook instance.
 [Here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) is a guide breaking down how to use S3 and create a bucket.

 ![Creating a bucket](https://qtm350twitterproject.s3.amazonaws.com/TranslateWalkthrough/Translate-job.png)